Danyarkhdir/Inventory-Managment-System/README.md

 Team project using Java language.
 ## **The Requirments:**

-###Admin
+### Admin

--We have two admins in our system.
+- We have two admins in our system.
--Admins have their own username and password.
+- Admins have their own username and password.
--Admins have permission to add, view, edit, delete items.
+- Admins have permission to add, view, edit, delete items.
--Admins have permission to order all over items from their brunchs.
+- Admins have permission to order all over items from their brunchs.

-###Costumer
+### Costumer

--We can have 100 costumers.
+- We can have 100 costumers.
--Each costumer has his/her own name, address and phone number.
+- Each costumer has his/her own name, address and phone number.
--Each Costumer can order many Items.
+- Each Costumer can order many Items.
--Costumers can see their bill at the end.
+- Costumers can see their bill at the end.

-###Items
+### Items

--We can have 100 items.
+- We can have 100 items.
--Each item has its own id, name, price.
+- Each item has its own id, name, price.
--May two items or more have same brunch.
+- May two items or more have same brunch.

-###Order
+### Order

--In each order there are costumer and item details.
+- In each order there are costumer and item details.
--In each order costumer can order one or more items.
+- In each order costumer can order one or more items.
--when costumers finish thier order total price will be displayed.
+- when costumers finish thier order total price will be displayed.

 ## Team members:
 - Danyar Khdir